 Taking care of the water in your swim spa or hot tub is an important step to ensure your continued enjoyment of your purchase.

-STEP 1: Your spa should be filled using a Pre-filter, see your sales representative.
-This Pre-filter will help remove many of the minerals existing in the water, which will make adjusting the water balance easier after a new fill.
+Your spa should be filled using a pre-filter, see your sales representative.
+This pre-filter will help remove many of the minerals existing in the water, which will make adjusting the water balance easier after a new fill.
 Never use more than 50% softened water when filling your spa.

-STEP 4: Adjust pH and total Alkalinity utilizing the directions on the chemical bottles provided in the start up kit. (pH UP or pH Down)
+Adjust pH and total alkalinity utilizing the directions on the chemical bottles provided in the start up kit (pH UP or pH Down).

 Weekly/Monthly Maintenance Schedule